Updated: Dec 7, 2022

 Many boxing experts believe that Big Bill Tate could have been a heavyweight championship contender in his own right, had Tate not chosen to devote his career to his friend and faithful sparring partner, Dempsey.
 Tate appeared on the undercard in several of Dempsey's fights, and Tate had many outstanding victories in his own right.

 The widely reported "success" of these former Dempsey sparring partners, leads Major Kelly to conclude that a session with Dempsey is his first step into boxing greatness.
 Does the fictional bootlegger Major Mike Kelly (ret.) spar with the iconic Jack Dempsey?
 If so, does the major's plan work out the way that he planned!
-These and many other important life questions are answered in the novel, which launched the week of August 1
+These and many other important life questions are answered in the novel.
+Please note the Great Jack Dempsey returns to try to help save the Earthlings in HARVESTING EARTHLINGS FOR FUN AND PROFIT.

 © 2020, Philip Raymond Brown.
 Author of IT GIVES YOU STRENGTH Philiprbrown33@gmail.com